kaltura/player-sdk-native-ios/README.md

 * Full [player.kaltura.com](http://player.kaltura.com) feature set for themes and plugins
 * DFP IMA SDK

-For a full list of native embed advantages see native controls table within the [player toolkit basic usage guide](http://knowledge.kaltura.com/kaltura-player-v2-toolkit-theme-skin-guide).
+For a full list of native embed advantages, see the native controls table within the [player toolkit basic usage guide](http://knowledge.kaltura.com/kaltura-player-v2-toolkit-theme-skin-guide).

-The Kaltura player-sdk-native component can be embedded into both native apps, and hybrid native apps ( via standard dynamic embed syntax )
+The Kaltura player-sdk-native component can be embedded into both native apps, and hybrid native apps (via standard dynamic embed syntax)

 Future support will include: